smitelli/cosmodoc/src/content/topics/ega-functions/index.md

 The standard EGA card contains at least 64 KiB of memory, enough to hold two different screenfuls (**pages**) of data.
 This card is upgradable to 256 KiB, which is enough space to store up to eight pages of data, or a combination of screen pages and other graphical elements.
 The EGA can be commanded to quickly flip its output between these pages (**page flipping** or **ping-pong buffering**) to allow it to display an image from a completely-drawn area of memory while another area is being redrawn in the background.
 By always flipping to a page that is not being drawn to, the program will never risk displaying a half-updated image to the user.
 Typically the request to change the active page is handled by the video BIOS, while the code that redraws non-visible pages typically operates directly on memory addresses for speed.

+{{% note %}}
-{{< note >}}This game assumes (and does not check!) that the system has 256 KiB of EGA memory.
+This game assumes (and does not check!) that the system has 256 KiB of EGA memory.
 Not all EGA cards do, and the game will not work on such cards.

-The later VGA hardware, fully backwards-compatible with EGA, always has a minimum of 256 KiB of video memory and shouldn't have any difficulties like this.{{< /note >}}
+The later VGA hardware, fully backwards-compatible with EGA, always has a minimum of 256 KiB of video memory and shouldn't have any difficulties like this.
+{{% /note %}}

 ## Use the BIOS, Luke